microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/DiagnosticReport?subject:Patient.name=Roel
 ```

 The FHIR data model's `reference` associations are one-directional, meaning that structurally, references are always in the direction from "parent" Resource to "child" Resource (and not vice-versa).
-As demonstrated in the chained search above, `Patient` is positioned as the "child" with `DiagnosticReport` as the "parent".
+As demonstrated in the chained search above, `Patient` is the "child" with `DiagnosticReport` as the "parent".

 However, FHIR does specify a method of reverse-chain searching with the `_has` parameter.